Most Wanted (Hilary Duff album): Background and development

-Following Hollywood's reported disappointment in the lack of sales longevity of the Hilary Duff album and the chart performance of "Fly", all further single releases from Hilary Duff in the United States were cancelled and the Most Wanted project was quickly conceived.
-On May 20, 2005, MTV News reported that Duff would be releasing a new album in August, comprising previously released tracks and four new recordings.
-It was also announced that preceding the album's release, Duff would begin a 32-date summer concert tour in support of the album.
+On May 20, 2005, MTV News reported that Hilary Duff would be releasing a new album in August, comprising previously released tracks and four new recordings.
+It was also announced that preceding the album's release, she would begin a 32-date summer concert tour in support of the album.
 Four days later, on May 24, the album's title was revealed to be Most Wanted, and the album's release date was announced to be August 16, 2005.
-The following month, in an interview with MTV News, Duff said that she had been working with brothers Joel and Benji Madden, of the American rock band Good Charlotte, and Jason Epperson (together known under the production name the Dead Executives) to write and produce new songs for the compilation.
+The following month, Duff said that she had been working with brothers Joel and Benji Madden, of the American rock band Good Charlotte, and Jason Epperson (together known under the production name the Dead Executives) to write and produce new songs for the compilation.
 She said that " ... they're three of my favorite songs I've ever done. ...
 It was really fun being in the studio with them."
 Described by Duff as the first time when "all the responsibility was on [her]", she went into the recording studio without the guidance of her record label or management.
-According to Duff, she did not tell anyone at her record label that she was working with the Dead Executives.
-Joel, whom Duff had been dating at the time, was aware that she needed new material for a compilation album, and knew that she wanted a "totally different sound".
+Duff said she did not tell anyone at her record label Hollywood Records about working with the Dead Executives.
+Joel, her boyfriend at the time, was aware that Duff sought new material, and knew that she wanted a "totally different sound".
 Together, the Dead Executives went into the recording studio and worked on new music for Duff, before bringing her into the studio to collectively work on them.